erco77/1a2-pic/README-project-management-notes.txt

          Solder Mask Type: LPI-Semi Gloss
         Solder Mask Color: Black

-Typically you upload a .zip file of the gerbers and "Excellon Drill" file to have the boards printed.
+Typically you upload a .zip file of the Gerbers + "Excellon Drill" file to have the boards printed.

-Companies like PCBWay, OSHPark, WellPCB, Seeed Studios, etc.
+Companies like PCBWay, WellPCB, Seeed Studios, Avanti Circuits, etc.

 I used PCBWay for several board runs to do my prototypes and final boards, and the general instructions for using them: